cyrus01337/configurations/README.md

 It's a thought experiment because I don't know if this is going to be fruitful, so I'll be trying this out then documenting my findings here.

+If there happens to be a configuration that doesn't quite line up with a project's needs, then I'll just copy it directly and modify as needed.
+Not all configurations present are intended to be used in one project or for them to be used as is, they're just templates with enough sensible defaults to work for my use cases.